xinam-is-not-a-miner/GravityCoin/doc/init.md

 /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

-To test, run `systemctl start hexxcoind` and to enable for system startup run `systemctl enable hexxcoind`
+To test, run `systemctl start GravityCoind` and to enable for system startup run `systemctl enable GravityCoind`

 4b) OpenRC

 Rename bitcoind.openrc to bitcoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with `/etc/init.d/hexxcoind start` and configure it to run on startup with `rc-update add hexxcoind`
+Test it with `/etc/init.d/GravityCoind start` and configure it to run on startup with `rc-update add GravityCoind`

 4c) Upstart (for Debian/Ubuntu based distributions)

 Drop bitcoind.conf in /etc/init.
-Test by running `service hexxcoind start` it will automatically start on reboot.
+Test by running `service GravityCoind start` it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they